UltraOS/UltraProtocol/README.md

 `bpp` must be set to 32.

-- `address` - address of the allocated framebuffer
+- `physical_address` - address of the allocated framebuffer

 ---